Hecke triangle Groups and Dessin d'enfant: Bipratite -boid Graph

-Conversely let $G$ be a bipartite cuboid graph.
-Let $\D_e,D_e^{'}$ be the two sets of copies of $\D$ each indexed by the edges $e$ of $G$.
-Attach $\D_e$ to $D_e^{'}$ isometrically along $e$ so that a vertex in $V_0$ in one copy of $e$ is attached to a vertex in $V_0$ in the other copy of $e$.
-We thus obtain $D_e^{"}$ which is isometric to a hyperbolic triangle with angles $0, 0, \frac{2\pi}{q}$.
-There is a canonical isometry of $D_e^{"}$ with the hyperbolic triangle with vertices $0, \infty,$ and $\rho$.
-Using this isometry we can equip $D_e^{"}$ with a canonical orientation and in turn the ``counterclockwise" orientation on its boundary edges.
-If two distinct edges e and f share an even vertex then attach 9:''to 97"isometrically along the complete geodesics made up of even edges in the orientation reversing way.
-If e, f share an odd vertex v then there is a third edge g also sharing v.
-By symmetry we may suppose that the cyclic order is e, f, g.
-Orient these edges so that they "emanate" from v.
-In 9:"using its orientation we can then uniquely determine an odd edge k which makes the angle + with e.
-Similarly there is a unique choice of an odd edge 1 in 9;"which makes the angle - with f.
-We attach 9:"to 97"so that k is isometrically identified with 1.
-If e has a terminal even (resp. odd) vertex v we identify the even (resp. odd) edges of 9:"incident at v in an orientation-reversing way.
-This procedure thus defines a $(S, \T)$ which is canonically attached to G. It is easy to see that these maps set up a desired 1-1 correspondence among the isomorphism classes of bipartite cuboid graphs and the tessellation-preserving isometry classes of the spaces $(S, \T)$.
+If $e_1, e_2$ share an odd vertex $v$ then there will be total $q$ number of edges $e_1, e_2, \dots e_q$ also sharing $v$.
+By symmetry we may suppose that the cyclic order is $e_1, e_2, \dots e_q$.
+Orient these edges so that they ``emanate" from $v$.
+In $\dd_{e_i}$ using its orientation we can then uniquely determine an odd edge $e_k$ which makes the angle $+\frac{\pi}{q}$ with $e_i$.
+Similarly there is a unique choice of an odd edge $l$ in $\dd_{e_j}$ which makes the angle $-\frac{\pi}{q}$ with $e_j$.
+We attach $\dd_{e_i}$ to $\dd_{e_j}$ so that $e_k$ is isometrically identified with $e_l$.
+If $e$ has a terminal even (resp. odd) vertex $v$ we identify the even (resp. odd) edges of $\dd_e$ incident at $v$ in an orientation-reversing way.

+This constructions defines a $(S, \T)$ which is canonically attached to $G$ and gives the 1-1 correspondence among the isomorphism classes of bipartite $q$-boid graphs and the tessellation-preserving isometry classes of the spaces $(S, \T)$.

 \end{proof}